VISTA and San Diego Drug LAWYER

 Defenses to Drug Crimes in San Diego

 Your best defense to a drug crime allegation will vary dramatically based on the type of offense and your specific situation.
-As your attorney, I will help you determine the most robust defense for your situation, which may include your innocence, illegal search and seizure, circumstantial evidence, insufficient evidence, having a valid prescription, lack of knowledge or intent, and more.
+Your attorney should help you determine the most robust defense for your situation, which may include your innocence, illegal search and seizure, circumstantial evidence, insufficient evidence, having a valid prescription, lack of knowledge or intent, and more.

 Illegal Search and Seizure